-- 211. There are some large sites in the Parish where conversion to flats and apartments or new commercial uses would ensure improved land-use or enable the retention of character buildings.
-Two such brownfield sites may come forward during the life of this plan. - 212.
+- 203. There are some large sites in the Parish where conversion to flats and apartments or new commercial uses would ensure improved land-use or enable the retention of character buildings.
+Two such brownfield sites may come forward during the life of this plan.
+Policy H4 has general effect.
+In all cases proposals for the conversion of buildings to other use will need to be compatible with other relevant development plan policies and the above criteria. - 204.
 The larger of the sites is Bedgebury Manor.
 This consists of a Grade II manor house and a range of subsidiary buildings developed when the site was used as a school.
 The site has the potential for conversion and re-development.
-There is an existing Conservation Statement supporting current activities42.
+There is an existing Conservation Statement supporting current activities40.
 Bedgebury Manor is one of the key historic buildings in Goudhurst and is remote from existing communities.
 However, it is of a significant size and scale and may come forward for development during the life of this plan.
-Given the scale of this site we would like to see the creation of an overall Masterplan. - 213.
-The second brownfield site is Blantyre Prison which has in recent years been used as a training centre by the Ministry of Justice.
-The prison is on the site of the original Fegan Society43 home, which was built in the 19th century.
-Some of the original buildings remain along with some housing, originally for prison staff, and offender accommodation.
-The site is surrounded by a high metal fence and, within the site, the buildings are surrounded by grassland.
-This site is remote from all other development, with very limited road and other infrastructure.
-Development within the existing developed footprint would be supported but any proposal should be sensitive to the inherent constraints of this site
+Given the scale of this site we would like to see the creation of an overall Masterplan. - 205.
+The second brownfield site is Blantyre Prison.
+In recent years it has been used as a training centre by the Ministry of Justice and as a Category C/D Semi-Open